solomonnhgriprojects/translations/README.md

 ## 🧩 Acknowledgments

 Supported by the **Intramural Research Program** of the **National Human Genome Research Institute (NHGRI)**, National Institutes of Health.
-The author thanks NIH scientific computing teams for infrastructure support and the OpenAI research API for computational resources.